 Graduate students and supervisors are required to complete an Intellectual Property Form indicating their agreement with University policies and guidelines or indicating any specific arrangements made that differ from these policies and guidelines.
-Students may also want to review the Intellectual Property Checklist to ensure that all relevant IP matters that may arise are discussed with your supervisor.
-Graduate students and supervisors should also discuss other relevant University policies, including the Respectful Work and Learning Environment Policy, and the Occupational Health and Safety Policy
+Students may also want to review the Intellectual Property Checklist to ensure that all relevant IP matters are discussed with their supervisor.
+Graduate students and supervisors should also discuss other relevant University policies, including the Respectful Work and Learning Environment Policy and the Occupational Health and Safety Policy

 - Supervisory Committee

 In addition to their graduate supervisor, students completing a Master’s thesis will have a thesis supervisory committee.
-The thesis supervisory committee is comprised of a minimum of three members, the graduate supervisor and two additional faculty members.
-Composition of the committee is determined by the graduate supervisor in consultation with their graduate student, and approved by the Graduate Program Director.
+The thesis supervisory committee comprises a minimum of three members: the graduate supervisor and two additional faculty members.
+The composition of the committee is determined by the graduate supervisor in consultation with their graduate student and approved by the Graduate Program Director.
 The committee must be in place and operational by no later than the proposal stage of the major essay, project or thesis.
 For more information, please visit the Graduate Calendar.

 - Thesis Proposal

 Graduate students completing a major research paper, project or thesis must submit and have a proposal of research approved by their supervisory committee in accordance with their graduate program’s procedures.